 Getting there: Metro Central station of Park (line 1), Tram 92, 84, Bus 27,29, 38,95

 No city break would be complete without a spot of shopping.

-Antique lovers should descend upon the antiques market in Place du Grand Sablon where on the square and the streets panning out from the square, the discerning antique lover may find that special piece.
+Antique lovers should descend upon the antique market in Place du Grand Sablon where on the square and the streets panning out from the square, the discerning antique lover may find that special piece.
 Rue de la Paille, Rue des Minimes and Rue de Rollebeek are particularly interesting.

-Belgium chocolates ar a must buy.
+Belgium chocolates are a must buy.
 For pralines go to Chocolatier Mary, for a tearoom experience visit Wittamer and for a shop of exceptional displays try Pierre Marcolini.
 Some chocolates are encrusted with real, yet edible, gold.

 If it has to be designer fashion then head for the Galleries.
 There are three Galeries Saint Hubert, Galeries du Roi and Galeries de la Reine.
 They are worth popping into just to take a look at the amazing glass roof.

 Antique Market, Place du Sablon